asrahmann/gpt-elk-logger/README.md

 - Optional Logstash integration
   Note: A basic logstash.conf is included for future development, but the current setup sends logs directly from Python to Elasticsearch for simplicity.
 - Dockerized app version for easier deployment

+## Production Readiness Roadmap

+To make this project production-ready, the following security and best-practice measures need to be implemented:

+* [ ] **Enable ELK Stack Security:** Transition from the insecure `xpack.security.enabled=false` configuration to a secure setup with authentication and authorization.
+* [ ] **Implement TLS Encryption:** Configure the Elasticsearch cluster and all clients (Python, Kibana) to communicate over HTTPS to protect data in transit.
+* [ ] **Manage Secrets Properly:** Ensure all secrets (API keys, passwords) are loaded from environment variables or a dedicated secrets manager, and never hardcoded.
+The `.env` file must remain in `.gitignore`.
+* [ ] **Create a Restricted Service User:** Instead of using the `elastic` superuser, create a dedicated user with the minimum required permissions for the Python application to write logs.
+* [ ] **Add Input Sanitization:** Implement checks on user input to mitigate potential prompt injection attacks.
+* [ ] **Container Hardening:** Build a production Docker image with non-root users and minimal layers.